hyperglance/aws-rule-automations/README.md

 ![Pylint](https://github.com/hyperglance/aws-rule-automations/workflows/Pylint/badge.svg)

-# Hyperglance Rules - Lambda Configuration
+# Hyperglance Rule Automations - Lambda Configuration

 This Repository contains terrafom configurations, that deploys an SNS Topic and lambda function that can be used to remediate infrastructure, based on rules configured in [Hyperglance](https://support.hyperglance.com/knowledge/rules-dashboard-view).

-:information_source: The deployed functions will only perform automations against resources in the same account, where the function is deployed.

 ## Pre-Requisites